mubasharaKhan/mubasharaKhan/README.md

 ### Hola, Mubashara Khan here 👩‍💻

-I'm deeply interested in DevOps cloud engineering.
+A Software Engineering graduate passionate about DevOps and cloud computing.
+With hands-on experience in Linux, Ubuntu, server management and administration, problem-solving, Amazon EC2, and access management, I thrive on optimizing cloud infrastructure and automating deployments.
-As a student, I am always seeking to learn new skills and gain hands-on experience in these fields.
-I am excited to connect with industry professionals and explore opportunities to apply my knowledge to real-world projects.
+Driven by continuous learning and innovation, I'm eager to connect with professionals and collaborate on pioneering projects.
-Let's connect and collaborate! 🚀
+Let's innovate together! 🚀

 ## Connect with me:
 <p align="left">